meirtolpin11/DOOM_LEGACY/README.md

 Fork of https://github.com/id-Software/DOOM.
 Some bugs are fixed so it can be compiled in 2022.

-Compile on 1Ubuntu 16.04 32bit` system.
+Compile on `Ubuntu 16.04 32bit` system.

 ```
 # to compile